collective/collective.dancing/docs/README.txt

 This will lead you to to the advanced configuration panel of S&D.

 Note that there's already a default newsletter set up for your convenience.
-You can create a *Channel subscribe portlet* to enable your users to subscribe to this channel, or you can point them to http://yoursite/portal_newsletters/channels/default-channel/subscribe.html
+You can create a *Mailing-list subscribe portlet* to enable your users to subscribe to this channel, or you can point them to http://yoursite/portal_newsletters/channels/default-channel/subscribe.html